LUCKYONE-DEV/Simple-username-password-query-in-CSharp/README.md

 # Simple-username-password-query-in-CSharp
-Have fun and learn how to create a simple login without databse.
+Have fun and learn how to create a simple login without database.

 This project is writtin in .Net5.